All Emerging America Professional Development opportunities for K-12 educators feature:

 National Endowment for the Humanities Landmarks of American History and Culture Workshop

-Emerging America Contract Work in Your District
+Emerging America Contract Work in Your School District or Organization

 - Accessing Inquiry for English Learners through Primary Sources